La Boheme Magazine: History

 In 1993, the publication was registered with Roskomnadzor.

 In 2017 it was registered by Moscluster.com with Roskomnadzor as an electronic media on the Internet.

 The magazine is the official information partner of the Russian Gentry assembly, Mercedes-Benz Fashion Week Russia, Estet Fashion Week, FashionTV Russia "Fashion Summer Awards".

 In 2022, the Russian video hosting Rutube Verified channel with the video version of La Bogeme Magazine.
-The video version of the magazine included such well-known fashion figures as Slava Zaitsev, Tatyana Mikhalkova, Sergey Zverev, Konstantin Gaidai, and also artists and actors Sergey Filin, Irina Bezrukova, Alice Mon, etc.
+The video version of the magazine included such well-known fashion figures as Slava Zaitsev, Sergey Zverev, and also artists and actors Sergey Filin, Svetlana Zakharova (dancer), Alice Mon, etc.

-La Boheme magazine has its own events in the field of fashion and culture.
+La Boheme magazine has its own events in the field of fashion and culture (ecosystem of the magazine):

+La Boheme Awards, which is included in the voluntary certification system of the Russia Rosstandart;

+La Boheme Cinema, which is included in the state List of film festivals in Russia of the Ministry of Culture (Russia) in 2023, 2024, 2025; and is a fashion film festival.